Learning Outcomes

 Topic

-Association for Computing Machinery (ACM) ethics case study and comparison to British Computing Society (BCS) ethics code.
+Association for Computing Machinery (ACM) (N.D.) ethics case study.

 Feedback